 Can I request to be placed in a particular park?

-The application provides an area for you to list your top three location preferences.
+The application provides an area for you to provide a description of the types of national parks you are interested or specific parks you hope for.
 Although we take this into consideration, we cannot guarantee that one of your requested locations will be offered, and we ask that you be open to praying about an alternate opportunity should one be offered.
-Decisions are based on dates of availability, current team needs, park personalities, and a variety of other factors.
+Decisions are based on dates of availability, current team needs, employment possibilities, park personalities, and a variety of other factors.

 Can my friend/boyfriend/girlfriend/fiancé and I be placed in the same location?